dannykryan/rise-therapies/README.md

 As well as the code, I also designed the brand identity, logo and all of the graphics and also helped to write the copy!

 Since creating this website, I have learned so much about frameworks, libraries, packages, etc. and if I were to build it today, I would no doubt do things very differently.
-However, the website is efficient, isn't overly engineered and is easyily modified so I think it serves it's purpose well.
+However, the website is efficient, isn't overly engineered and is easily modified so I think it serves it's purpose well.

 ## Installation